ebanx/woocommerce-gateway-ebanx/readme.txt

 * Checkout payment form is responsive and adapts nicely to all mobile screen sizes and themes
 * Everything you need in one plugin, you don’t have to install any external plugins or extensions
 * Sell to over 20M EBANX Wallet users
-* Join ecommerce merchants such as AliExpress, Airbnb and Spotify
+* Join eCommerce merchants such as AliExpress, Airbnb and Spotify

 **Customize and Manage Your Payments**

 With the EBANX plugin, you can:

-* Choose which payment methods are displayed at checkout
+* Choose which payment methods are displayed on your checkout page
 * Set a maximum number of installments
 * Select an expiration date for cash payments
+* Have all the requested information gathered on one checkout page entirely integrated with your platform
-* Allow customers to save their credit card information
+* Allow your customers to save their credit card to buy with just one-click and improve your conversions
+* Do not worry about your customer's sensitive data, because everything is saved in EBANX environment using PCI standards
-* Set individual interest rates for each credit card instalment plan
+* Set individual interest rates for each credit card installment plan
-* Create orders & request refunds directly in WooCommerce
+* Create orders & request refunds directly in your WooCommerce store
-* Accept Local Currencies, USD and EUR based on your WooCommerce Currency Options, to be processed by EBANX
+* Accept Local Currencies based on your WooCommerce Currency Options, to be processed by EBANX

 The plugin also includes: